 An HTML element is a piece of content in an HTML document.
-It is everything from the opening tag to the closing tag.

 HTML elements can be nested, which means that elements can contain other elements inside them, or nested.
 All HTML documents consist of nested HTML elements.

 The following example contains four HTML elements:

 - Creates a link to another page or to a location in the current page.